musevlt/origin/docs/usage.rst

 Step 1: `~muse_origin.Preprocessing`
     Preparation of the data for the following steps:

-    - Continuum subtraction with a DCT filter (the continuum cube is stored in ``cube_dct``).
+    - Nuisance removal with DCT.
+The estimated continuum cube is stored in ``cube_dct``.
 The order of the DCT is set with the ``dct_order`` keyword.

     - Standardization of the data (stored in ``cube_std``).

-    - Computation of the local maxima and minima of the std cube.
+    - Computation of the local maxima and minima of ``cube_std``.

     - Segmentation based on the continuum (``segmap_cont``), with the threshold defined by ``pfasegcont``.

     - Segmentation based on the residual image (``ima_std``), with the threshold defined by ``pfasegres``, merged with the previous one which gives ``segmap_merged``.

 Step 2: `~muse_origin.CreateAreas`
-    Creation of areas to split the work.
+    Creation of areas for the PCA.

-    This allows to split the cube into sub-cubes to distribute the following steps on multiple processes.
+    The purpose of spatial segmentation is to locate regions where the sky contains "nuisance" sources, i.e., sources with continuum and / or bright emission lines, or regions exhibiting a particular statistical behaviour, caused by the presence of systematic residuals for instance.

     The merged segmap computed previously is used to avoid cutting objects.
-The size of the sub-cubes is controlled with the ``minsize`` and ``maxsize`` keywords.
+The size of the areas is controlled with the ``minsize`` and ``maxsize`` keywords.

 Step 3: `~muse_origin.ComputePCAThreshold`
-    Loop on each sub-cube and estimate the threshold for the PCA, using the ``pfa_test`` parameter.
+    Loop on each area and estimate the threshold for the PCA, using the ``pfa_test`` parameter.

 Step 4: `~muse_origin.ComputeGreedyPCA`
+    Nuisance removal with iterative PCA.

+    This is one of the most computationally intensive step in ORIGIN, with the following step.

-    Loop on each sub-cube and compute the greedy PCA.
-It will use by default the thresholds computed in step 3.
+    Loop on each area and compute the iterative PCA: iteratively locate and remove residual nuisance sources, i.e., any signal that is not the signa- ture of a faint, spatially unresolved emission line.
+Use by default the thresholds computed in step 3.

 Step 5: `~muse_origin.ComputeTGLR`
-    Compute the cube of GLR test values.
+    Compute the cube of GLR test values (the "correlation" cube).

     The test is done on the cube containing the faint signal (``cube_faint``) and it uses the PSF and the spectral profiles.
 Then computes the local